|Nutritional Guidelines (per serving)|

-Place on a shallow baking pan 6 inches apart and bake until center is soft, 45 minutes to 1 hour.
+Place on a shallow baking pan 6 inches apart and bake until the center is soft, 45 minutes to 1 hour.

 When potatoes are cool enough to handle, slice each one in half lengthwise.

-Carefully scoop out the soft flesh, leaving a 1/4-inch rim around the potato skin, and place flesh in a mixing bowl.
+Carefully scoop out the soft flesh, leaving a 1/4-inch rim around the potato skin, and place the flesh in a mixing bowl.